 | Is the task burning too fast? | Model, context, task size, image generation, speed mode | Whether to reduce burn before paying |

-The short version: Plus usage is included but finite; credits are overflow when available; your dashboard is the account-specific source.
+The short version: Plus usage is included but finite; credits are overflow when available; referral resets or promotional benefits are offer-specific; your dashboard is the account-specific source.

-The Four Meters Behind A Plus Codex Limit
+The Limit Surfaces Behind A Plus Codex Limit

 OpenAI's current Codex pricing and help pages describe several different usage surfaces.
 Flattening them into one "weekly limit" is what creates most confusion.